neerajnj10/uber-datascience_challenge/uber-data_science.md

 #further cleaning the data, we remove missing values as well as "last_trip-date" from our consideration for the reason that our derived varibale "active" which is also the target variable was produced from last_trip-date variable and therefore would result in inefficient and biased result.

-# this was again considered after building the model with the "last_trip-date" vraibale in to it, which for usual reasons made model bias and heavly inefficient.
+# this was again considered after building the model with the "last_trip-date" variable in to it, which for usual reasons made model bias and heavly inefficient.

 train.final <- uber.sample[complete.cases(uber.sample), ]